 The Essence of Fiji Rejuvenation Center is a transit lounge that offers the space for travelers to relax and feel refreshed as they begin or end their visit to Fiji.
 The tour guide and driver from Great Sights Fiji were kind enough to drop me off at the center after the tour of Nadi.

 Free WiFi is included during your visit, as well.
 Although it’s not the fastest internet, I was able to do the basics like checking my email.
-As promised, a quick 5-minute shuttle ride to the airport was provided when I needed it, as well.
+As promised, a quick 5-minute shuttle ride to the airport was also provided when I needed it.

 Cost of Entry